×

 When we asked people what advice they would give someone preparing to move to Las Lajas, they said...

 "Las Lajas is a small town in Panama, known for its beautiful beach, which is considered one of the best in the country.
 The cost of living in Las Lajas is relatively low compared to other parts of Panama, making it an attractive destination for expats.
 The official language in Panama is Spanish, so it would be beneficial to learn some basic Spanish before moving.
 However, English is also widely spoken, especially in tourist areas.
 The climate in Las Lajas is tropical, with a wet and dry season.
 The wet season runs from May to November, and the dry season from December to April.
 Healthcare in Panama is generally of a high standard, but it's recommended to have comprehensive health insurance.
 Public transportation in Las Lajas is limited, so having a car can be beneficial.
 However, the town is small enough to get around on foot or by bicycle.
 The local cuisine is a mix of traditional Panamanian dishes, seafood, and international cuisine.
 There are also several grocery stores where you can find familiar products from home.
 Panama uses the US dollar as its official currency, which can make financial transactions easier for American expats.
 Panama's immigration laws are quite friendly towards expats, but it's still important to ensure you have the correct visa and paperwork before moving.
 Las Lajas is a safe town with a low crime rate, but like anywhere, it's important to take basic safety precautions.
 The town has a slow, relaxed pace of life, which can be a big change if you're used to living in a bustling city.
 There are plenty of outdoor activities to enjoy in and around Las Lajas, including surfing, hiking, and bird watching.
 The local people in Las Lajas are known for being friendly and welcoming to foreigners.
 Internet and cell phone service can be spotty in some areas, so it's important to check the coverage in your area before moving.
 While Las Lajas has a small expat community, it's not as large or established as in other parts of Panama.
 This can be a positive or negative depending on your perspective.
 Finally, it's important to remember that moving to a new country always involves a period of adjustment.
-It can take time to get used to the local customs and way of life," mentioned another expat when asked about moving to Las Lajas, Panama.
+It can take time to get used to the local customs and way of life," remarked another expat in Las Lajas, Panama.

 Other Questions: